 First Law of Thermodynamics Limitations

-The first law of thermodynamics states that whenever a system undergoes any thermodynamic process it always holds certain energy balance.
+Here, we will discuss the limitations of the first law of thermodynamics.
+The law states that whenever a system undergoes any thermodynamic process, it always holds a certain energy balance.
 However, the first law fails to give the feasibility of the process or change of state that the system undergoes.